Introduction

 the same reason, it can then proceed to eliminate the declaration

-, and calls to f()
+for y, the declaration for x, and calls to f()

 entirely.